 2. Access more online content

 Have you ever seen those messages on YouTube that say, “The uploader has not made this content available in your country”?
 If you use a VPN, you won’t have to see this anymore.
 You’ll be able to view YouTube from any country you want with just with a few mouse clicks.

 It’s not limited to YouTube, though—all online media providers cater their content to different locations.
 What’s available in one place won’t always be there in another.
 When you use a VPN, you get more content!

 3. Watch all the sports from everywhere

-Sports are brilliant.
-As with TV, sports are broadcast with an eye on the local market.
+Sports are brilliant, but, as with TV, Broadcasters show them with an eye on the local market.
 But in this world of transient living, we might find ourselves in places that don’t show the games we want to see.

 4. Better gaming when you connect with a VPN